-Financial assets/ Significant Relationship and sensitivity of financial Valuation technique(s) and key input(unobservable unobservable inputs to fair liabilities input(s) value unlisted shares (note 18) Income approach - in this approach, the discounted cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. experience and knowledge of market conditions of the specific rate, the higher the fair value.
-If the revenue growth was 3.5 per cent higher/lower while all other management's experience and knowledge of market conditions The higher the pre-tax operating margin, the higher the fair value.
-If the pre-tax operating margin was 6.0 per cent higher/lower while all other variables were held constant, the carrying amount would increase/ decrease by D11 M
+Financial assets/ Significant Relationship and sensitivity of financial Valuation technique(s) and key input( unobservable unobservable inputs to fair liabilities input(s) value Investments in unlisted shares (note 18) Income approach - in this approach, the discounted cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. into account management's experience and knowledge of market conditions of the specific rate, the higher the fair value.
+If the revenue growth was 3.5 per management's experience and knowledge of market conditions The higher the pre-tax operating margin, the higher the fair value.
+If the pre-tax operating margin was 6.0 per cent higher/lower while all other variables were held constant, the carrying amount would increase/ decrease by D1.3 M